oleksiikolii/pet-movie-theatre/README.md

 * [Install project](#setup)
 * Checkout some movies on the home page
 * Login/Register
-* Choose day in the right sidebar
+* Choose day in the sidebar
 * Choose session below the title or on movie detail page
 * Pick seats
 * Click "Purchase tickets", don't be afraid they are free